efeiza/blakegilliland.github.io/_posts/2020-05-16-LAAnalysis.md

 ![]({{ site.url }}{{ site.baseurl }}/images/LA-analysis_files/figure-gfm/unnamed-chunk-7-2.png)

+With a p-value >.05 we may conclude that the average DFW Rate for sections with LA's are not significantly lower than those without LA's.
+This, as mentioned, does not account for multiple confounding variables such as course subject and instructor.
+So, let's try to do so.

 ### Paired T-test for DFW Rate, pairing by Course.
 Looking for an LA Effect.

-Lets aggregate our data so that we have DFW info by course and by LA presence.
+Let's aggregate our data so that we have DFW info by course and by LA presence.
 Then we can examine the shape of our data and perform a test of differences to see if LA's have a significantly positive impact on DFW rates.

 ```r
 # Aggregate DFW count by LA and course as a sum